RakeshPardeshi/Clustering_Classification/README.md

 # Clustering_Classification
- This repository demonstrates the apllication of classifcation and clustering technique
+ This repository demonstrates the application of classifcation and clustering technique

 ## Introduction
 This project focuses on data modelling, a core step in the data science process.
 The task is to use the different analytical methods to solve the tasks.